wbsoft/parce/docs/source/deflanguage.rst

    Language definitions included in `parce` use these standard actions.
    A list of pre-defined standard actions is in the :mod:`parce` module.

-2. the :class:`~parce.action.DynamicAction` class.
+2. Dynamic actions.
 These actions are created dynamically when a rule's pattern has matched, and they can create zero or more Token instances with action based on the match object or text.

    There are a few convenient functions to create dynamic actions: